 Part of the process that causes a lot of anxiety and frustration especially for podcasters is the distribution process or getting their podcasts out for the world to hear.
 The 2 main components to this process are the hosting setup and the directory setup.

 While we’ve already discussed the first part of the process, setting up the podcast hosting platform, there’s still something that needs to be said about the final phase of the distribution…getting it out onto the directories for people to hear.
 The main podcast directories require that you manually submit your RSS feed from your hosting platform to the directory.
 After this one-time setup, they will update your content daily for your listeners.

 A podcast hosting platform stores and serves your podcast audio as an RSS feed.
-A podcast directory is a podcast listening app (e.g. Apple Podcasts, Spotify, Google Podcasts, Stitcher) where your audience can find your podcast, download and listen, subscribe, rate and review.
+A podcast directory is a podcast listening app (e.g. Apple Podcasts, Spotify, Google Podcasts, Audible) where your audience can find your podcast, download and listen, subscribe, rate and review.
 Podcast directories receive RSS feeds (from the hosting platforms) submitted one time by creators when they start their podcast.